Uttarakhand rains: CM Dhami announces aid of Rs 4 lakh for kin of deceased

 -

-Karishma, whose father and mother are stranded in Kedarnath said, "We spoke to them and they are safe.
-They are however stuck in a room as it is heavily raining.
-We are anxiously waiting for them to return home."

-Uttarakhand Police in a tweet informed that the Yamunotri-Gangotri, Kedarnath Dham Yatra has resumed again.
-However, due to the closure of Badrinath Highway near Joshimath, the Badrinath Yatra could not be restarted but soon the Badrinath Yatra will also be resumed, police said.

-Meanwhile, Uttarakhand Chief Minister Pushkar Singh Dhami on Wednesday said that the intensity of the rainfall in the state has slowed.
+Uttarakhand Chief Minister Pushkar Singh Dhami on Wednesday announced a compensation of Rs 4 lakhs for the families of 46 people who died due to heavy rains in the state.

-"There has been massive damage.
-It will take time to return to normalcy - roads were washed away, there were landslides, rivers changed their routes, villages were affected, bridges collapsed," he said.

-The chief minister said that 46 people have died after heavy rains in Uttarakhand while 11 people are missing.
+"As per our official records, 46 casualties have been reported.
+There are 11 people who are missing and a few are injured as well.
+A compensation of Rs 4 lakhs will be provided to the families of the deceased," Dhami said while talking to ANI.

+The Chief Minister said that a relief amount of Rs 10 crores has been released for every district and the officials have been instructed to re-open roads that have been blocked due to heavy rains.
+Efforts are also on to evacuate and rescue the tourists stuck in various parts of the state.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)